Redistricting

 Click on the icons below to view maps of Indiana's new districts (in PNG and PDF formats).

-Shapefiles of the new legislative districts are available for download from the IndianaMap.
+Shapefiles of these legislative districts are available for download from IndianaMap.

 Spreadsheets